 Should You Switch to ‘Natural’ Deodorants?

-The good news is that there are many chemical-free and aluminum-free deodorants today.
+The good news is that there are many aluminum-free deodorants today.
 However, Dr. Mercola says that you must be vigilant when selecting a brand.
 Some “natural” crystal deodorant stones claim to be aluminum-free, but they actually contain alum or potassium aluminum sulfate.

 Dr. Mercola does not use any type of antiperspirant or deodorant.
 Instead, he uses soap and water to clean and keep his armpits odor-free.
 He also sunbathes his axilla regularly, since UV light can sterilize armpits and increase vitamin D levels, which are essential to your optimal health.